trayio/threadneedle/README.md

 - `beforeRequest`
 - `afterSuccess`
 - `afterFailure`
+- `afterHeaders`

 **Note**: The following are not supported and will be ignored:
 - `baseUrl`
 - `url`
 - `query`

+### addMethod - SOAP template - response
+The response format is identical to the REST template response.